Questions

 Does the Conservatory offer any reductions on tuition fees?

 Yes.
-We offer 10% off your next trimester fees for one student in your family for anyone you refer to the Conservatory as a token of our appreciation.
-People you refer must simply fill in your name as their referral on their application form.
+We offer 10% off on the second instrument you study with the Conservatory.
+We also offer 10% off your next trimester fees of one student in your family for anyone you refer to the Conservatory as a token of our appreciation.
+People you refer must fill in your name as their referral on their application form.

-Enjoy also a 10% discount on all Music Box lessons if you are enrolled yearly in the Conservatory.
+Enjoy a 10% discount on all extra lessons if enrolled yearly in the Conservatory.

 What is the service à la personne / tax credit program?

-The “service à la personne” French government program entitles you to a return of half of all the Conservatory’s fees if lessons are taken at home.
-You must be paying taxes in France to qualify for this program.
-Please check with your accountant if you are eligible for this program or find out more information here.
+The “service à la personne” French government program entitles you to a return of half of all the Conservatory’s fees if lessons are at your home.
+You must be paying income taxes in France to qualify for this program.
+Please check with your accountant if you are eligible for this program or find out more information this website..

 What are ABRSM exams?

-The ABRSM exams are designed to motivate students of all levels and ages, giving them a series of realistic goals and tangible rewards for their achievements.
+ABRSM exams are designed to motivate students of all levels and ages, giving them realistic goals and tangible rewards for their achievements.

 Since 1889, ABRSM has provided music teachers and their students with exams and assessments that nurture and evaluate an individual’s performance and progress.
 To find out all the details of the exams please visit www.abrsm.org.